juditecypreste/juditecypreste.github.io/cursosetutoriais.md

 ---
 layout: page
-title: Cursos & Tutoriais
+title: Courses & Tutorials
-subtitle: Materiais para estudo compartilhados
+subtitle: Some of the materials I used for teaching (in Portuguese)
 ---

 <div>